Transfer of prescribing responsibility to GP

 A prescription for less than 14 days will be provided when it is clinically appropriate.

-When a service user is discharged from an in-patient unit, the discharge notification should be with the GP within 5 working days.
+When a service user is discharged from an in-patient unit, the discharge notification should be with the GP within 48 hours.
 The discharge notification must contain a list of all medications that the service user is currently taking as well as details of any medication changes made whilst in hospital including explanations for stopping or initiating new drugs.